First prize: £1000

 Poems to be single-spaced and a line count noted at the top of the first page.

 Entries must show no name, address or identifying marks other than the title.
-Please include your name and contact information in a separate covering letter or email.

 Under no circumstances can alterations be made to poems once entered.